Life After the Army: 7 Things You Learn as a Veteran

 When I was growing up, my father--a veteran--told me not to join the Army.
 In fact, he told me many times.
 He said that the Army wasn't for me and I wasn't for the Army.
 I wasn't sure what he meant by that.
 I'm still not sure.
 Maybe I'll ask him someday.

-Today, whenever people ask me if they should join the Army I say, “Why bother?”
+Today, when people ask me if they should join the Army I say, “Why bother?”
 There's no reason to.
 Life is just as fulfilling without the Army and the Army will drive on without them.
 That said, neither of us regret our own time in service; not for a second.

 This contradiction only makes sense to a veteran.
-Veterans see the experience they lived through alongside anything else that might have happened if they had stayed a civilian.
+Veterans see the experience they lived through next to anything else that might have happened if they had stayed a civilian.
 The military is an amazing adventure that gives a person a life-changing experience in a short amount of time.
 However, this happens during the best years of his life.

 These scenarios rarely pop up but they never completely go away.
 But, in the end, given another chance, not a singe veteran would have stayed civilian.